shawnh-git/orgstar-mode/README.md

 # orgstar-mode
-WordStar like keys for Emacs/Org.
+WordStar like shortcut keys and editing for Emacs org mode.

-Works really well with 'which-key' as a replacement for the WordStar help screens (bundled with emacs 30 afaik).
+Works really well with 'which-key' as a replacement for the WordStar help screens (bundled with emacs 30).

 'ispell' is needed for spellchecking.